Disability & Accessibility Questions

 There may also be obvious connections with a nearby group home, inclusive preschool, or day center.
 It’s fine to start small to give yourself time for program and policy development as well as for volunteer recruitment and training.
 But be prepared for growth when families realize you provide a place for everyone to belong!

 Many ministries operate on a non-denominational or interfaith basis, as people needing specific services tend to go where their needs are met rather than to churches of a specific denomination.
 Drawing volunteers from more than one congregation is especially useful for respite programs.
-Examples of ministries hosted or supported by some UM churches include Friendship Ministries which establishes fellowship groups, Rejoicing Spirits which helps congregations develop inclusive “no-shush” worship services, and Nathanial’s Hope “Buddy Break” respite program.
+Examples of ministries hosted or supported by some UM churches include Friendship Ministries which establishes fellowship groups, Rejoicing Spirits which helps congregations develop inclusive “no-shush” worship services, and Nathaniel’s Hope “Buddy Break” respite program.

 Please see the next section for information pertaining to developing a Sunday School program that meets the needs of children with disabilities.